-NJSLS Standards:
+NJSLS Unpacked Standards:

+4.OA.3

-4.OA.3 Solve multistep word problems posed with whole numbers and having whole-number answers using the four operations, including problems in which remainders must be interpreted.
+Solve multistep word problems posed with whole numbers and having whole-number answers using the four operations, including problems in which remainders must be interpreted.
 Represent these problems using equations with a letter standing for the unknown quantity.
-As- sess the reasonableness of answers using mental computation and es- timation strategies including rounding. • Use graphic organizers to help identify unknowns to create equations and solve a word problem based on clues in the word problem.
-Some operations can be used interchangeably to create different equations that solve the same word problem. • Variables can be used to represent an unknown in any part of an equation. • Emphasize the terms in the e e proper use of the equal (=) sign and the improper use (3+7=10-5=5) Relate the quation to the context in the word problem. • Students show resent that ter ald be able to identify the unknown(s) in the problem and use a variable to rep- rm in context. • Solve multi-st is reasonable, • Solve multi-step word problems involving any of the four operations.
+Assess the reasonableness of answers using mental computation and estimation strategies including rounding.

+- Use graphic organizers to help identify unknowns to create equations and solve a word problem based on clues in the word problem.
+Some operations can be used interchangeably to create different equations that solve the same word problem. - Variables can be used to represent an unknown in any part of an equation. - Emphasize the proper use of the equal (=) sign and the improper use (3+7=10-5=5) Relate the terms in the equation to the context in the word problem. - Students should be able to identify the unknown(s) in the problem and use a variable to represent that term in context. - Solve multi-step word problems involving any of the four operations.
 Explain why an answer is reasonable, such as using mental computation and estimation strategies.

+4.NBT.1

-4.NBT.1 Recognize that in a multi-digit whole number, a digit in one place represents ten times what it represents in the place to its right.
+Recognize that in a multi-digit whole number, a digit in one place represents ten times what it represents in the place to its right.
 For example, recognize that $700 \div 70 = 10$ by applying concepts of place value and division.

-Gain a concept of addition, su otual understanding of decomposing numbers which later lead to computation abtraction, multiplication, and division.
-Understand the dividing or mutation of the dividing or mutation of the dividing or mutation of the dividing of the divididing of the dividing of the dividing of the dividing of the divi • Understand the place value structure of the base-ten number system.
-Identify patterns when dividing or multiplying by 10. • The value of a number is determined by the place of its digits. • This standard tiplying and d calls for students to extend their understanding of place value related to mul- ividing by multiples of 10. • In this standard dents should they are work: ard, students should reason about the magnitude of digits in a number.
-Stu- be given opportunities to reason and analyze the relationships of numbers that ing with.
+- Gain a conceptual understanding of decomposing numbers which later lead to computation of addition, subtraction, multiplication, and division. - Understand the place value structure of the base-ten number system.
+Identify patterns when dividing or multiplying by 10. - The value of a number is determined by the place of its digits. - This standard calls for students to extend their understanding of place value related to multiplying and dividing by multiples of 10.

-• In the base-ten system, the value of each place is 10 times the value of the place to the immediate right.
+- In this standard, students should reason about the magnitude of digits in a number.
+Students should be given opportunities to reason and analyze the relationships of numbers that they are working with. - In the base-ten system, the value of each place is 10 times the value of the place to the immediate right.
 Because of this, multiplying by 10 yields a product in which each digit of the multiplicand is shifted one place to the left.
-A quantitative relationship exists between the digits in place value positions of a multi-digit number. hundred ten thousands hundreds tens ones thousands thousands 100,000 10,000 1,000 100 10 x 10 x 10 x 10 $\times 10$ x 10 Read and write multi-digit whole numbers using base-ten numerals, 4.NBT.2 number names, and expanded form.
+A quantitative relationship exists between the digits in place value positions of a multi-digit number.

+hundred ten thousands hundreds tens ones

+thousands thousands 11104341143 riginal out 10115 51.05

+100,000 10,000 1,000 100 10 1

+2 3 6 1 7 9

+クシグン

+X 10 x 10 x 10 × 10 × 10

+4.NBT.2

+Read and write multi-digit whole numbers using base-ten numerals, number names, and expanded form.
 Compare two multi-digit numbers based on meanings of the digits in each place, using >, =, and < symbols to record the results of comparisons.
-Become aware of the greatest place value in a number. •

-- Develop a clear understanding of the value of the digits based on where they are placed in a number. - Eliminate misconception of writing numbers as you hear them, such as writing one thousand two as 10002 by using place value boxes and grid paper. - Write and compare numbers in three forms: expanded, word (number names), and standard (base ten numerals).
+- Become aware of the greatest place value in a number. - Develop a clear understanding of the value of the digits based on where they are placed in a number. - Eliminate misconception of writing numbers as you hear them, such as writing one thousand two as 10002 by using place value boxes and grid paper. - Write and compare numbers in three forms: expanded, word (number names), and standard (base ten numerals).
 Students should be able to compare numbers represented in different ways.